patrodriguez108/p2-self-checkout/p2-self-checkout.md

 ?
 The done/error callback executes after the request has been made and the response has been sent

+[done vs error; done will have 200 status and any 400 or 500 level status will lead to the fail]

 - How do we know that we've made an ajax request in our controller?

 ?
 We know that we've made an ajax request in our controller when the response sends back data upon the done/error callback

+[if the request header has X-Requested-With:XMLHttpRequest a part of it; request.xhr?]